zhouxuanxiao/zhouxuanxiao.github.io/_pages/about.md

 **🙋🏻‍♂️Biography**

   <div style="text-align: justify;">Zhouxuan Xiao received the B.E. and M.S. degrees from Chang'an University, Xi'an, China, in 2017 and 2020, respectively, and got a Ph.D. degree from Sun Yat-sen University, Zhuhai, China, in 2024.
 From 2022 to 2023, He acted as a visiting scholar at RSLab, University of Trento, Italy.
-Now, he is an RS/GIS Engineer.
+Now, he is an **RS/GIS Engineer**.
 His research interests include 2D/3D and Digital Engineering.</div><br>

 📚**Publications**